How to Confront an Employee About Expense Reimbursement Fraud

 It's important to confront an employee about expense fraud because it can have a big impact on your business.
 If an employee is using company resources for personal gain, it could be a sign of other problems in the workplace.
 You need to set a good example for other employees and demonstrate that you take these kinds of things seriously.

-People who commit financial crimes tend not only to be repeat offenders but also escalate their activities over time.
+People who commit financial crimes tend not only to be repeat offenders but also escalate their activities over time if they don't receive a form of punishment.
 Even if this particular incident doesn't seem like much, confronting them now may prevent worse behaviour down the road.

 Finally, fraud is a crime and it's important to treat it as such.
 Therefore, you need to address the issue head-on and as soon as possible.